Balaaabduljalil/NLP-news-classification/README.md

 docker run --rm -p 8080:8080 imadelh/news
 ```

-The application will be available on http://0.0.0.0:8080
+The application will be available on http://0.0.0.0:8080.
+The user can run a customized Gunicorn command to specify number of workers or an HTTPS certificate.

 # Reproduce results

 ## LR and SVM

-To reproduce results reported in the blog post, we need to have install the requirements in our development environment.
+To reproduce results reported in the blog post, we need to install the requirements in our development environment.

 ```
 # Open requirement.txt and select torch==1.1.0 instead of the cpu version used for inference only.
-# Then install requirement
+# Then install requirements
 pip install -r requirements.txt
 ```

 After completing the installation, we can run parameters search or training of sk-learn models as follows